EveryVoiceTTS/EveryVoice/README.md

   - With Conda, `conda install ffmpeg` is reliable.
   - Or, use the applicable link under "Get packages & executables files" at https://www.ffmpeg.org/download.html

+- Install EveryVoice:
+  - Using conda:
-- Install `torch` and `torchaudio` version 2.1.0 for your platform and CUDA version: follow the instructions at https://pytorch.org/get-started/locally/ but specify `torch==2.1.0 torchaudio==2.1.0` in the install command and remove `torchvision`.
+    - Install `torch` and `torchaudio` version 2.7.1 for your platform and CUDA version: follow the instructions at https://pytorch.org/get-started/locally/ but specify `torch==2.7.1 torchaudio==2.7.1` in the install command and remove `torchvision`.
     - Run `pip install everyvoice`

+  - Usinv uv:
+    - Determine your torch backend, e.g., `cu128` for CUDA 12.8, or `cpu` for CPU-only, etc.
+    - Run `uv pip install everyvoice --torch-backend=cu128`

 ## Quickstart from source

 ### Install conda

 First, you'll need to install `conda`.
 [Miniforge3](https://github.com/conda-forge/miniforge) is a fully open-source option which is free for all users and works well.
-You can also use Anaconda3 or Miniconda3 if you have or can get a license.
+(Warning: Anaconda and Miniconda are not free, don't use them without a license.)

 ### Clone the repo